wyomefrankle/climb-time/README.md

 `cd client` and run `npm install` install dependencies related to React (the client).

 ### Database Prep
 - Run `npm run migrate` in the project folder of this repository, in a new terminal window.
-This will create a table called 'climbs' in your database.
+This will create a table called 'climbs' and 'users' in the 'climbing_log' database.

 ### Run Your Development Servers